Mr. Edward Siskel

 the former Democratic National Committee Chairman recently stated that “Joe Biden has a very

-They've done a great job running the country[.]”
+good team around him who knows what they're doing.
+They've done a great job running the

 11

-Given public reporting that White House staff have “aggressively stage-managed”
+Given public reporting that White House staff have “aggressively stage-managed

 the President and are focusing “on minute details” to “minimize signs of how age has taken a toll